 As with many other issues related to the referendum, the impact remains uncertain.

-Europe Day celebrates peace and unity across Europe.
-Brexit – the UK vote to leave the European Union (EU) – makes this the last Europe Day for the UK.
-Brexit has caused uncertainty in a number of areas, threatening Europe’s sense of unity and the UK’s stability.
+Europe Day celebrates peace and unity across Europe, whilst Brexit still continues to cause uncertainty in a number of areas, threatening Europe’s sense of unity and the UK’s stability.

 One area of uncertainty is the impact that the potential reduction of immigration will have on the British economy, particularly in industries which have a high proportion of migrant workers from the EU.
 Workers from the EU will be allowed to continue to work in the UK for the two years during Brexit negotiations, after which their future is uncertain.
 However, Theresa May has warned that the status of EU migrants is up for negotiation.